 but we are here to guide you every step of the way and let you know that you are in complete control.

 As a modern law firm, we have a unique understanding of employment discrimination issues so we can provide you with the right advice.
 Speak to us today if you are considering legal action.

 sexual harassment in the workplace

-Sexual harassment at work has been an issue for women in workplaces for many years and at didlaw we here to support you if you have faced harassment in the workplace.
+Sexual harassment in the workplace has been an issue for women for many years and at didlaw, we here to support you if you have faced harassment at work.
 Sexual harassment is defined as unwanted conduct of a sexual nature which violates your dignity, makes you feel intimidated, degraded or humiliated and/or which creates a hostile and offensive environment for you to work in.

 Sexual harassment at work has been highlighted in the media and especially social media since the #metoo movement gained prominence and the arrests of sexual predators such as Harvey Weinstein and Jeffrey Epstein.
 We all know what it looks like and that it is unlawful unwanted conduct, but it still occurs in the workplace despite the best efforts of many employers to eliminate it through training and sanctions being applied to perpetrators.

-Sexual harassment at work doesn’t have to be physical treatment only.
+Sexual harassment doesn’t have to be physical treatment only.
 Verbal harassment like lewd sexual comments or jokes are also covered.
 Any kind of touching of a sexual nature is prohibited by law.

 Unfortunately, the victims of sexual harassment in the workplace get the short end of the stick.
 This applies to both women and men.
 We have dealt with cases where a man has been sexually assaulted by a manager, but it is far more common that the victim is a woman.